johnbuluba/Yatcobot/docs/config.md

 - #### min_ratelimit_percent
 Twitter api has a limit on how many api calls you can make on a period of time.
-The bot checks the remaining api calls and if its bellow min_ratelimit_percent it pauses.
+The bot checks the remaining api calls and if it's bellow min_ratelimit_percent it pauses.

 - #### blocked_users_update_interval